ohthepain/heyserv/README.md

 - **Content Rewriting**: Improve and modify email drafts based on instructions
 - **Modern MCP**: Built with `McpServer` and `registerTool` for clean, maintainable code
 - **MCP Tool Hints**: Proper `readOnlyHint` and `idempotentHint` annotations for better client integration
+- **Tool Debugging**: Built-in debugging hints showing which MCP tools were used to generate responses
 - **Modular Architecture**: Each tool in its own file for better organization and maintainability
 - **Type Safety**: Full Zod validation and TypeScript integration
 - **Runtime Validation**: Comprehensive input/output validation with detailed error messages